radar/guides/patterns.md

   not work.

-Someone who wants to use your gem has determined that version 2.2.0 works with their software, but version 2.1.0 doesn’t have a feature they need.
+Someone who wants to use your gem has determined that version 2.2.0 works with their software, but version 2.1.0 doesn't have a feature they need.
 Adding a dependency in a gem (or a `Gemfile` from Bundler) might look like:

     # gemspec